[Linux 101] The Terminal: Don’t Be Afraid of the Dark

 What is “..”?

-In Linux, a single dot . represents Here (Current location), and double dots .. represent Parent (One level up).
+In Linux, a single dot . represents Here (Current location), and double dots .. represent Parent location (One level up).

 (Unfortunately, it stops at 2 dots.
 There is no “...” or “....”)